Updated December 2022

 G1 is the most advanced level of gas tech certification.
-You need at least 2 years of professional experience as a G2 to earn this license, plus 500 hours of experience working on systems with a firing rate of more than 400,000 BTUs (under the direct supervision of a G1 holder).
+You need at least two years of professional experience as a G2 to earn this licence, plus 500 hours of experience working on systems with a firing rate of more than 400,000 BTUs (under the direct supervision of a G1 holder).

 Important: Training for any of these levels must be approved by the TSSA.
 Make sure the gas technician school you're considering is accredited by the TSSA before enrolling in any program.

 Only an accredited gas technician program will prepare you to successfully challenge the TSSA exams.
-Click here to see a list of TSSA-approved trades schools in Ontario.
+Click here to see a list of TSSA-approved trade schools in Ontario.

 3. What is the structure & length of the TSSA Gas Technician exams?

-Your gas tech exam will consist entirely of multiple choice questions.
+Your gas tech exam will consist entirely of multiple-choice questions.
 There will be questions on the sector itself, and questions on specific technical information related to the level you're challenging.
-The number of questions ranges from 50 - 165, depending on the certification.
+The number of questions ranges from 50 to 165, depending on the certification.

 You will have up to 3.5 hours to write the exam.
 However, if you have a disability, you can apply for extra time by submitting a TSSA disability accommodation request.